 The City's collection system serves residential, commercial and industrial customers.
 Sewer service is provided only to properties within the city limits, with the exception of a few residential properties located just outside of the city limits.
 The number of service connections, or laterals, is estimated to be approximately 13,400.
-In the City, the entire sewer lateral to the service connection in the street is owned by the property owner.
+Current City policy is that the entire sewer lateral from within the street right of way to the service connection is owned by the property owner.

 The City's Utilities Department Wastewater Collection staff has developed a detailed database on the components of the collection system over the past 25 years.
-It includes detail on all gravity lines, force mains, flow basins, lift stations and their service areas.
+It includes details on all gravity lines, force mains, flow basins, lift stations and their service areas.
 The database is utilized and updated daily by Wastewater Collection staff as part of their work (work order development/history, standardization of record keeping, organization, communication with the public, development/prioritization of future system upgrades).
 This database is connected to the City's geographic information system.
 The condition of more than half of the collection system has been documented by video inspection, as described in later in this SSMP.

-Element 1-Goals
+Element 1 Goals